This statement covers the London Borough of Redbridge’s Website.

 - We tend to avoid using images with text, however if we do, we will always include text in the image alt text or the page content.

 - We are consistently working to improve our content to make it understandable and easy to read.
 We are aware there are some pages and documents on our website that we do not consider to be in plain English.
 We are reviewing all of our web content on a continual basis to make it easier to understand.

-- Our payment pages (payments.redbridge.gov.uk) contain forms that have missing or multiple labels (4.1.2 - Name, Role, Value), missing headings (1.3.1 - Info and Relationships) and elements with duplicate IDs (4.1.1 - Parsing).
-We are replacing these page with a new payment product in November 2020.
+- Our payment pages (/payments.redbridge.gov.uk) contain forms that have missing or multiple labels (4.1.2 - Name, Role, Value), missing headings (1.3.1 - Info and Relationships) and elements with duplicate IDs (4.1.1 - Parsing).
+We are replacing these pages with a new payment product in May 2021.

 - Some of our democratic services pages contain forms that have missing labels (4.1.2 – Name, Role, Value) and although meeting agendas and minutes are listed as HTML, their pdf equivalents are not fully accessible.
 We are working with our system supplier to improve this.

 - Some planning pages contain form elements with no label (4.1.2 – Name, Role, Value), and empty links (2.4.4 – Link purpose).
 We are replacing these pages with a new planning portal in January 2021.

 - Online Business Rates account pages contain elements with duplicate IDs (4.1.1 – Parsing) and form elements without labels (4.1.2 – Name, Role, Value).
 These pages are being replaced by a new portal in January 2021.